 Social mobility advocacy:

-In addition to being a pupil barrister, Lucy is also a keynote speaker, both in the legal profession and beyond.
+In addition to being a barrister, Lucy is also a keynote speaker, both in the legal profession and beyond.
 To visit Lucy’s full portfolio of speaking engagements on her website click here and contact us to book her to speak at an event or conference.

 Lucy has a number of publications including: